AlexanderProd/gatsby-shopify-starter/README.md

 1. **Connect your own Shopify store.**

-    Open the `.env` file located in the root directory of your page end replace the credentials with your own.
+    Open both `.env` files located in the root directory of your page end replace the credentials with your own.
 Don't forget to restart Gatsby for your store to be loaded!

 ## 🎓 Learning Gatsby